saleor/apps/.changeset/famous-masks-mate.md

 ---
-"emails-and-messages": major
+"emails-and-messages": minor
-"data-importer": major
+"data-importer": minor
-"products-feed": major
+"products-feed": minor
-"@saleor/apps-shared": major
+"@saleor/apps-shared": minor
-"invoices": major
+"invoices": minor
-"klaviyo": major
+"klaviyo": minor
-"segment": major
+"segment": minor
-"app-avatax": major
+"app-avatax": minor
-"cms-v2": major
+"cms-v2": minor
-"search": major
+"search": minor
-"app-taxjar": major
+"app-taxjar": minor
-"slack": major
+"slack": minor
-"taxes": major
+"taxes": minor
-"crm": major
+"crm": minor
 ---

-Prepare each app to handle user without "MANAGE_APPS" permission by checking permission on each tRPC endpoints, wrapped each handler into createProtectedHandler, and show a message to user without permission.
+Currently, Dashboard requires from a user to have "MANAGE_APPS" to have access to the apps tab.
+Since the release 3.20 Dashboard will allow all users to access to apps tabs without checking permission.
+This means that apps will be checking if the user has "MANAGE_APPS" internally and show message "You do not have permission to access this page" if the user does not have the permission.